AlexiaDucreay/4883-Software-Tools-Ducreay/Assignments/AO6/README.md

 2. **Channels**: Channels are virtual spaces where users can exchange messages.
 SendBird supports various types of channels, such as open channels (public chat rooms) and group channels (private chat rooms).

 3. **Messages**: Messages are the units of communication in SendBird.
 They can contain text, multimedia attachments, or custom data.
-Messages are sent and received in real-time between users.
+Messages are sent and received in real time between users.

-4. **SendBird Server**: The SendBird server handles the authentication, message storage, and delivery.
+4. **SendBird Server**: The SendBird server handles authentication, message storage, and delivery.
 It acts as a relay between clients, ensuring messages reach their intended recipients.

 5. **APIs**: SendBird provides RESTful APIs and SDKs that developers can use to interact with the SendBird server.
 The APIs enable operations such as creating channels, sending messages, managing users, and more.